leozqin/resume/resume.md

     - Design, implement, and maintain a platform for designing, training, and deploying machine learning models on AWS Sagemaker
     - Implement access control and PII hashing/permissioning scheme using single sign-on (SSO) on AWS IAM Identity Center.
     - Onboard over 30 users to the platform, including ~10 non-engineering (credit/analytics team) developers requiring development environments, local setup, and mentorship
+    - Design and implement CI/CD workflow and data security and access control scheme for Salesforce
     - Architecture: Airbyte for data ingestion, dbt for data transformation, Dagster Cloud for orchestration, AWS Athena for compute
 - Data Science Manager at Spokeo (Dec 2018 - Aug 2022)
     - Tech lead, product owner, and software architect.
 Primary focus is on complete rebuild of multi-source entity resolution system.